Delivery Extensions

-Delivery extensions are custom workflows that can be added to the convergence of any service.
-Delivery extensions can be defined globally, where they may be reused by many services across many applications, or inlined in service configs.
+Convergence Extensions are custom workflows that can be added to the convergence of any service.
+Convergence Extension can be defined globally, where they may be reused by many Services across many Applications, or inlined in Service configs.

-Delivery extensions can be defined inline in service configs.
+Convergence Extensions can be defined inline in Service configs.

 service: